May 8-11, 2017 | David L. Lawrence Convention Center | Pittsburgh, Pennsylvania | Exhibits May 9-11

 Recent Additive Manufacturing Developments in the Pittsburgh Region

-Alcoa, a leader in lightweight metals technology, opened a state-of-the-art 3D printing metal powder production facility in July 2016 at the Alcoa Technology Center near Pittsburgh.
+Arconic, a global technology, engineering, and advanced manufacturing leader, opened a state-of-the-art 3D printing metal powder production facility in July 2016 at the Arconic Technology Center near Pittsburgh.

 In April 2016, GE opened the Center for Additive Technology Advancement (CATA) near Pittsburgh, which is focused on developing and implementing industrial additive manufacturing applications.